grumpycoders/pcsx-redux/docs/lua.md

 The auto-execution of the editor permits for rapid development loop, with immediate feedback of what's done.

+For complex projects however, it is recommended to split your work into sub-modules, and use the `loadfile` function to load them in your main code.
+This implies working on your project using an external editor.

 ## API

 ### Basic Lua